yeoman/yeoman.io/app/authoring/running-context.md

 # Generator running context

-One of the most important concept to grasp when writing a Generator is how methods are run and in which context.
+One of the most important concepts to grasp when writing a Generator is how methods are run and in which context.

 ## Prototype methods as actions

-Each methods directly attached to a Generator prototype is considered to be an action.
-Each action are run in sequence by the Yeoman environment run loop.
+Each method directly attached to a Generator prototype is considered to be an action.
+Each action is run in sequence by the Yeoman environment run loop.

-In other words, each methods returned by `Object.getPrototypeOf(Generator)` will be automatically run.
+In other words, each method returned by `Object.getPrototypeOf(Generator)` will be automatically run.

 ### Helper and private methods